pingcap/docs-cn/benchmark/benchmark-sysbench-v5.2.0-vs-v5.1.1.md

 ---
 title: TiDB Sysbench Performance Test Report -- v5.2.0 vs. v5.1.1
+summary: TiDB v5.2.0 shows an 11.03% improvement in Point Select performance compared to v5.1.1.
+However, other scenarios show a slight reduction in performance.
+The hardware and software configurations, test plan, and results are detailed in the report.
 ---

 # TiDB Sysbench Performance Test Report -- v5.2.0 vs. v5.1.1